samyadeepbasu/home/_pages/about.md

 News
 ======
+ (September 2024): 2 papers on mechanistic interpretability for vision models and MLLMs accepted to NeurIPS 2024!
+2 papers on VLM compositionality, VLM prompt tuning accepted to EMNLP 2024 (Main)!

  (August 2024): Finished an exciting internship at Adobe.
 Also excited to pass my PhD preliminary examination!

  (May 2024): Submitted multiple papers to NeurIPS on: (i) Multimodal VQA models, (ii) compositionality in t2i models, (iii) internal mechanistic understanding of ViTs and (iv) a new framework for copyright attribution in t2i models!